LwazoShuku/hello-world/README.md

 A Standard Jekyll Theme.

-You Can use the [editor on GitHub](https://github.com/LwazoShuku/hello-world/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You Can Use the [editor on GitHub](https://github.com/LwazoShuku/hello-world/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.